Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Clustering/K-Mean Clustering.md

 The K-Mean algorithm can be used to create clusters from a set of data points.

+A assumption that the k-mean algorithm makes is that the clusters are roughly spherical (not for example not donut-shaped)

 The following pseudo-code implements the k-mean algorithm:

 ```java